 As for the non-financial corporations (see Chart 5) we cannot find unambiguous empirical evidence on credit boom episodes in the investigated countries based on the level and the dynamics of credit to GDP.
 In Latvia corporate credit to GDP ratio has sharply risen since 1997, surpassing constantly the growth rate of equilibrium.
 However the level of credit to GDP is still under the majority of equilibrium levels estimated on different country experiences.
-Estonia, Lithuania and Slovenia have experienced rapid growth but only recently and their credit to GDP ratio is also positioned close to the lower bound of the "equilibrium range".
+Estonia, Lithuania and Slovenia have experienced rapid growth but only recently and their credit to GDP ratios are also positioned close to the lower bound of the "equilibrium range".
 We found no indication of a credit boom either in Hungary or in Poland as the dynamics of credit growth relative to GDP was very subdued and credit/GDP ratios are below the equilibrium level.
-Finally, in the Czech Republic and

-Slovakia the consolidation of the banking sector resulted in quickly decreasing credit ratios at the end of the '90s, thus the convergence process could only resume after the end of the consolidation.
+Furthermore, in the Czech Republic and Slovakia the restructuring of the banking sector resulted in quickly decreasing credit ratios at the end of the '90s, thus the convergence process could only resume after the end of the consolidation.
+Finally, it should be highlighted that the risk of having credit boom based on the level of credit/GDP (Type 1 rule) would increase significantly in case of Latvia, Estonia and Slovakia if investigation incorporated not only the domestic, but also the stock of cross-boarder loans.18